John Agard interviews on Start the Week and The Verb

 ‘The poet John Agard is 70 this year.
 In his latest collection, The Coming of the Little Green Man, he explores the world from the stance of the outsider.
 In a series of mischievous, satirical fables he gives voice to the political and spiritual, comic and poignant.’

-The edited repeat will go out at 9.30pm tonight on Radio 4.
-The full programme is available now via the Start the Week webpages (John Agard features in the intro & from 18.40).
+The full programme is available on the Start the Week webpages (John Agard features in the intro & from 18.40).

 INTERVIEW WITH JOHN AGARD IN THE FINANCIAL TIMES WEEKEND MAGAZINE